 The simple one word response to this question is ‘yes’.
-However, if like me you remember the smell of Perkins Paste and freshly printed worksheets from the spirit duplicator, you might need to make a few adjustments to fit with the EYLF.
+However, if like me you remember the smell of freshly printed worksheets from the spirit duplicator, you might need to make a few adjustments to fit with the EYLF.

 If your idea of forward planning is spending your holidays planning for the next three months so that you can have your weekends to yourself, you might need to have a re-think.

 However, if your idea of forward planning involves combining your professional knowledge of children’s development with your in-depth knowledge of each child (gathered through observations of children engaged in learning together with listening to the voices of parents, children and colleagues) then you are definitely on the right track!

 Since the introduction of the EYLF planning cycle, some of us have been caught out with ratings and assessment.
 This may have been because we have not been clear in our documentation, that our planned experiences are based not only on our professional knowledge of child development, and the demands of formal schooling for which we are preparing our pre-kindy children, but also on our in-depth knowledge and observations of each child.

 The key is making the link between your planned experiences and the rich observations from which they came.